fogus/spiel/brettspiel/dromex/README.markdown

-Hexeh is a strategic game of perfect information for two players.
+*Dromex* is a strategic game of perfect information for two players.

 # Needed